gskishan/Sagarair/README.md

 ## Sagarair APP

-This is for devlopment Purpose
+This is for Development Purpose

 #### License